How To Avoid Blowing Your Wedding Budget

 Shop Sales & Wedding Hand-Me-Downs

-Getting a head start on planning allows you the time to wait for seasonal or holiday sales that could help you score items at a fraction of the cost.
+Getting a head start on planning allows you time to wait for seasonal or holiday sales that could help you score items at a fraction of the cost.

 Have A Contingency Plan

-We know things don’t always go as planned.
+Things don’t always go as planned.
 While it might not be necessary, it’s best to leave about 5% of your budget intact for items that may have been overlooked or unknown.

 Summary